nocode-js/nocode-platform-boilerplate/README.md

 # NoCode API Builder Template

-Powerfull no-code API builder template.
+Powerful no-code API builder template.
 Clone this repo and start your no-code API builder today.
 The API builder allows you to create REST API endpoints using a visual editor.
-You may easily extend this template and add your own features.
+You can request the endpoint from any HTTP client.
+Additionally, the template provides a simple UI to test your endpoints.
+You can easily extend this template and add your own features.

 This templates uses: